Valley National Bank Building (Tucson, Arizona): History

 In March 1901, the Consolidated National Bank of Tucson acquired the bank site and properties adjoining on both sides from General Levi Howard Manning.
 The pre-existing bank, designed by Henry Trost, was too small, so it was demolished to make way for a new bank.
 This second bank proved to be too small, and an expansion began in 1917 at the cost of $100,000, in the Corinthian style of architecture common for banks of the era.

 In 1928 Consolidated National set out to build Tucson's first skyscraper, which opened in 1929 for the then-staggering cost of $1 million.
 It opened with 3,000 safety deposit boxes, a testament to the expense of the building and the increasing wealth of Tucsonans.
 In 1935, Phoenix-based The Valley Bank and Trust bought Consolidated National to form Valley National Bank of Arizona.
 The Consolidated National Bank Building expresses the taste of the building's patrons and the bank's owners, who were some of Tucson's most prominent businessmen.

 The building was the setting for some scenes of the 1956 film A Kiss Before Dying, which was filmed in Tucson.

-Bank One acquired Valley National Bank in 1993, and Chase, which bought Bank One in 2004, still maintains a bank branch in the structure.
+Bank One acquired Valley National Bank in 1993, and Chase, which bought Bank One in 2004, maintained a bank branch in the structure until it closed on December 6, 2023.